 Read our full LendKey review here.

-SoFi has no origination fees, application fees, late fees, insufficient fund fees and doesn't charge a prepayment penalty if you pay the loan off early.
+SoFi has no origination fees, application fees, and doesn't charge a prepayment penalty if you pay the loan off early.
+They also don't charge late fees if you are late on a payment.

 Read our full SoFi review here.